nghilevi/hybrid-room-and-offices-finder/README.md

 _ Search by room number

-_ Some rooms can be searched by its name
+_ Search by room number name

 _ Panable map

-_ Rotate, zoom in and out
+_ Rotate, zoom in and out map

-_ Pinch to scale and rotate
+_ Pinch to scale and rotate capabilities

 _ Find basic information of the room